ultravideo/uvgVenctester/README.md

     - All configurations must have the same `frames`
 - `rounds` An integer specifying how many times a test is repeated
     - Default: 1
+- `env` Dictionary of environmental variables passed for the encoder
+    - Default: None

 `Test.clone()` accepts the same parameters as `Test()`.